How to Improve Student Learning with Active Classroom Design

 Every educational institution wants to improve educational outcomes in and out of the classroom.
-The way to achieve it still remains an object of continuing debate and research.
+The way to achieve this remains an object of continuing debate and research.
 According to academic studies, a student’s academic success is influenced by many factors, including socioeconomic background, personal motivation and influence of different teaching styles.
-Together, these factors impact a student’s determination to achieve academic success.
+Together, these factors impact a student’s ability to achieve academic success.

-Today, we’ll discuss the environmental features that affect learning and engagement in the classroom:
+So today, we’ll discuss the environmental features that can improve learning and engagement in the classroom.
+Let’s tackle the ideal classroom design and environment for today’s generation of students:

-One of the factors that is underemphasised or often overlooked is the impact of classroom design.
+Again, one of the factors that is underemphasised or often overlooked is the impact of classroom design.
 Studies have shown that factors in a classroom setting can affect attention, retention, motivation and academic achievement.
 Active engagement in the classroom is recognised as a probable predictor of a student’s academic achievement.
 Based on studies by universities, classrooms that are strategically designed to support active learning increased student engagement compared to classrooms with traditional layouts.
+So, what can you do to make your classroom design more conducive to active learning?
+Here are a few simple ways to achieve a more collaborative, active classroom:

 Classroom design is critical for effective learning.
 To develop a successful classroom design, you must find the balance between learning styles and teaching methods.
 For example, if the teaching method employs collaborative thinking, students must be placed in group assignments that encourage teamwork and cooperation.